-The Hip Hop Culture Learning Community designed to unite and inspire the voices of a new generation of leaders with those Hip Hop legends like KRS 1, Arrested Development, and Public Enemy.
-Living in this community allow students with similar interest to build meaningful relationships with others, to create lifelong friendships and to have on going conversations and dialogues that are mindful of issues impacting today’s youth.
-The Hip Hop community is associated with the Ethnic Studies department and provides student with opportunities to be involved in larger discussion of how the Hip Hop culture that has been instrumental in creating social change in our society.
-All students, regardless of cultural heritage or major, are invited to join in on the rich exploration of the Hip Hop cultural experience.
+The Hip Hop learning community is associated with the College of Ethnic Studies and provides students with opportunities to be involved in larger discussions of how Hip Hop culture has been instrumental in creating social change in our society.
+All students, regardless of cultural heritage or major, are invited to join this rich exploration of diverse Hip Hop cultural experiences.

 Building/Floor(s): Residence Halls